 Roche Holding AG

-Analysts had generally agreed that Roche's offer of $86.50 had little chance of success, especially since it represented a decline from the $89 initially suggested in July.
+Analysts had generally agreed that Roche's previous offer of $86.50 had little chance of success, especially as it represented a decline from the $89 Genentech rejected last summer.
+Genentech's advisers previously said the company was worth $112 a share.